Aliases for EXOSC1 Gene

 This gene encodes a core component of the exosome.
 The mammalian exosome is required for rapid degradation of AU rich element-containing RNAs but not for poly(A) shortening.
 The association of this protein with the exosome is mediated by protein-protein interactions with ribosomal RNA-processing protein 42 and ribosomal RNA-processing protein 46.
 Alternative splicing of this gene results in multiple transcript variants. [provided by RefSeq, Jan 2016]

 GeneCards Summary for EXOSC1 Gene

 EXOSC1 (Exosome Component 1) is a Protein Coding gene.
-Diseases associated with EXOSC1 include Cerebellopontine Angle Tumor.
-Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Purine metabolism (KEGG).
-GO annotations related to this gene include RNA binding and exoribonuclease activity.
+Diseases associated with EXOSC1 include Cerebellopontine Angle Tumor and Charcot-Marie-Tooth Disease, Demyelinating, Type 1C.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include RNA binding and exoribonuclease activity.

 UniProtKB/Swiss-Prot for EXOSC1 Gene